visgl/deck.gl/docs/layers/text-layer.md

 ##### `fontFamily` (String, optional)

-* Default: `'"Lucida Console", Monaco, monospace'`
+* Default: `'Monaco, monospace'`

 Specifies a prioritized list of one or more font family names and/or generic family names.
+Only monospaced fonts are supported now.

 ### Text Alignment Options